anthonybudd/REST-API-Dev-Course/Course/Migrations.md

 20220126090304-remove-timezone-from-Users.js
 ```

-By putting the date in that format the files will automatically sorted in chronalogical order.
-The name of the file after the Timestamp is less imprtant but descriptive naming will make long-term developmentr easier.
+By putting the date in the above format, the files will automatically sorted in chronological order.
+The name of the file after the timestamp is less important but descriptive naming will make long-term development much easier.

 ### Creating a Migration
 Make a blank file in `src/database/migrations/` and name it appropriatly.